benfaltesek/benfaltesek.github.io/README.md

 # benfaltesek.github.io
-Research philosophy of mathematics and logic, teach philosophy and logic courses; in spare time, amuse my cat.
+I research philosophy of mathematics and logic and teach philosophy and logic courses; in spare time, amuse my cat.
 Personal academic webpage.